Was Johnny Depp’s Surprise Disneyland Appearance Related To His $40 Million Debt?

 — sam (@smccrackenn) April 27, 2017

 The water ride that inspired the Pirates of the Caribbean film franchise features robotic pirates drinking rum and fighting one another.
-But visitors of the Californian Disneyland were stunned and delighted to see Johnny Depp himself instead of the robotic version of Jack Sparrow on the set.
+However, visitors of the Californian Disneyland were stunned and delighted to see Johnny Depp himself instead of the robotic version of Jack Sparrow on the set.

 As seen from clips posted by Disneyland visitors, Johnny Depp – dressed in full Jack Sparrow costume and acting exactly like his iconic character from the franchise – stood on the set and interacted with fans on passing boats.